Polar Jet Stream Fluctuations in an Energy Balance Model: Model Description

-Taking these findings into consideration we construct two candidates for $\mathcal{C}_f(\theta)$, one through the use of linear splines and the other using cubic Hermite splines.\footnote{Cubic Hermite splines are continuously differentiable at all points, including juncture points.} These two cloud factor functions are then incorporated into what we describe in Section \ref{subsectjet} as Model One and Model Two.
-In both cases the graphs of the cloud factor functions are initially constrained to take extremal values at 0$^\circ$, 30$^\circ$, 60$^\circ$, and 90$^\circ$ latitude, the boundaries of an initial idealized cell structure of the general circulation.
-Specifically, the coordinates are $(0, 0.9), (30, 0.1), (60, 0.9)$ and $(90,0.9)$ so as to represent high cloudiness at the equator as well as from 60$^\circ$ degrees and poleward, and low cloudiness at 30$^\circ$ degrees.
-The graphs are shown in Figures \ref{fig:cfl3} and \ref{fig:cfs3}.
+Taking these findings into consideration, we construct $\mathcal{C}_f(\theta, \hat{\theta})$ through the use of cubic Hermite splines.\footnote{Cubic Hermite splines are continuously differentiable at all points, including juncture points.
+We note that the use of linear splines instead of cubic splines results in qualititatively similar final results.} The cloud factor function is incorporated into our climate model as described in Section \ref{subsectjet}.
+The graph of the cloud factor function is initially constrained to take extremal values at 0$^\circ$, 30$^\circ$, 50$^\circ$, and 90$^\circ$ latitude, the locations of the equator, the Hadley cell edge, the polar jet stream, and the pole.
+Specifically, the coordinates are $(0, 0.9), (30, 0.1), (50, 0.8)$ and $(90,0.8)$ so as to represent high cloudiness at the equator as well as poleward of 50$^\circ$ degrees, and low cloudiness at 30$^\circ$ degrees.
+However, as we explain in Sect. \ref{subsectjet}, the graph will change with the time steps in the numerical runs of our model.
+A sample graph is shown in Figure \ref{fig:cfs3}.
+We note that our numerical experiments exhibit the same qualitative behavior, as we describe in this paper, even when the cloud factor function is modified so that the cloud cover varies in the region poleward of the jet or takes a different constant value in that region. \\

+As pointed out in \cite{Mbengue1}, the Southern Hemisphere polar jet is located at $50^\circ$ latitude.
+So this is a plausible choice for an initial location of the polar jet prior to radiative forcings that we will impose.
+We note that the EBM of SAR18 \cite{siler} locates the initial northern hemisphere minimum value of $E-P$ (evaporation minus precipitation and the proxy in that EBM for storm track location) above $60^\circ$ latitude (see Figures 2f and 3b in \cite{siler}).